Sabrinas Organizing

 Hopefully, by answering these questions, you received some direction on what to do with these items.
 By reducing the excess of your memorabilia, you will value the items you keep much more deeply.

-Now that you cleared half of the memorabilia/keepsake items.
+Now that you have cleared half of the memorabilia/keepsake items.
 It's time to honor the things you have left.
 Visit our post 8 ideas to Honor Your Memorabilia.

 What do you collect?
 Do you keep them out in the open, in a box in your closet, or somewhere else?
 What struggles do you have when trying to get rid of memorabilia?
 Join the conversation and leave a comment below.